Edenbel27/Edenbel27/README.md

 <br>
 <p>
-  🔭 I’m currently taking my intership at A2SV/Eskalet
+  🔭 I have acquired DSA, Go lang and MongoDB knowledge in my internship at A2SV/Eskalet

-🌱 I’m currently learning GO lang for Backend Development
+🌱 I’m currently learning Flutter for Mobile Application Development

 👯 I’m looking to collaborate on Anyone with eager to Learn and Teach